Working with Objects

 On the other hand, adding faces leads to increasing the 3D object complexity, which results in increasing the document size.
 A good practice would be the following.
 Normally, import objects with the Make all surfaces double-sided option deactivated.
 If a part of an imported object is invisible, reimport this object with the activated option.

 The Split Object Instances option can split a compound object turning its parts into separate objects.
 In your project, an imported object will be added as a group which includes all of the original parts.

 Models can be split only when they are made out of several components.
 For example, some models are composed of several objects (a lamp, a computer, books, etc. on a table).
 If objects are made up of components, you can split them to remove or rearrange some of these components.

 You have an additional option to split all or only identical objects.

 The ability to split a model depends on how it was created.

 When the Import lines option is deactivated, the program ignores lines.
 For example, such lines can be created in the SketchUp software using the Line tool.
 In many cases, the option should be switched off.

 The program limits the size of images imported as textures.
 If an image is larger than the selected value, it will be scaled down.
 The aspect ratio will be maintained.
 For example, when you select "1024", you limit the size of the bigger texture side to 1024 pixels.

-Higher value let you have high-resolution textures with more details preserved.
-With lower value, the program will render objects in the 3D view faster.
+Higher values let you have high-resolution textures with more details preserved.
+With lower values, the program will render objects in the 3D view faster.
 So, you can choose what is more important in your work.